 Who'd have thought that tucked away up in a little known valley a few hundred meters above Dharamshala in Himachal Pradesh India you'd get some of the best coffee, cakes, and delicious international cuisine at the cutest cafes with amazing views?

 Last year, I discovered Dharamkot and Bhagsu and documented my awe in a "Dharamkot Guide" for Homegrown.
 This time though, I gave the place longer, went without an agenda and spent many a lazy morning or noon just ambling into these cafes, having coffee or lunch, laptop and books in tow.
 Eventually all those cafe dates culminated into the Dharamkot version of my now trending article on 25 Best Cafes In Rishikesh.
-So whether you're in the area long term, just passing by or plan to settle down in the hills as many have, make sure to check out the top 15 cafes in Dharamkot and Bhagsu to get the most out of your trip.
+So whether you're in the area long term, just passing by or plan to settle down in the hills as many have, make sure to check out (according to me) the best cafes in Dharamkot and Bhagsu to get the most out of your trip.
 While I did try to go to as many cafes as I could in my limited time, it is not an exhaustive list by any means and I'll keep updating it on my future trips.

 Note: When it comes to the cost, I've mentioned the average price of a main like say a pasta and the coffee would be cappuccino with soy milk.